SAP-archive/teched2020-IIS360/exercises/ex6/README.md

 In this exercise, we will enhance the UI by adding annotations.
 For each exercise, you will make usage of the CDS compilers LSP support for annotation modelling.
 Alternatively, you can apply prepared code snippets.
-After applying new annotations, you can use Format Document (Shift+Alt+F) to format code for better readability.

 ## Exercise 6.1 Adding a field group